 Understanding the depth of the problem with kids

-Now, it’s really important to understand that children and babies rely heavily on methylation for the development of DNA to constantly grow, develop and repair their body’s cells.
+Now, it’s really important to understand that children and babies rely heavily on for the development of DNA to constantly grow, develop and repair their body’s cells.

 The MTHFR enzyme plays a crucial role in regulating neurotransmitters, which can significantly influence mood, behavior, and sleep in children.